brianmhunt/brianmhunt.github.io/_posts/2017-05-24-how-mortgages-neutered-monetary-policy.md

 Oh for the 1980's.
 One might blame automation and outsourcing abroad.
 However, while [unemployment plagues half of millenials](http://business.financialpost.com/news/economy/canadian-millennials-still-stuck-in-the-basement-as-youth-unemployment-surges), it has [been quite steady across the economy for years](http://www.tradingeconomics.com/canada/unemployment-rate).

 However this is an aside.
-The point of this article is the discussion of evidence that one of the main tools used to maintain a standard of living is monetary policy… a tool which currently is evidently failing.
+The point of this article is that one of the main tools used to maintain a standard of living is monetary policy, and it is evidently failing.
 Arguably all long-term economic trends are based on culture, incentivization, and fiscal policy, and monetary policy can only do so much.
-However, there is an overlooked cycle between mortgages and monetary policy.
+However, properly wielded monetary policy can change the direction of an economy.
+There is an overlooked cycle between mortgages and monetary policy.

 ### People Buy The Most Expensive Home They Can Afford